Isla Center for the Arts

-Art-a-thon promotes the involvement of all students in the arts by encouraging them to create a work of art and to raise funds to support art programs in their schools.
-It is organized by the Isla Center for the Arts at the University of Guam and also helps to fund Isla's programming and exhibitions to which many students attend as fieldtrips
+The annual Isla Art-a-thon promotes the involvement of all students in the arts by encouraging them to create a work of art and to raise funds to support art programs in their schools.
+It is organized by the Isla Center for the Arts at the University of Guam and also helps to fund Isla's programming and exhibitions to which many students attend as fieldtrips.

-Each year, the profits for the Art-a-thon are split evenly between the participating schools and ISLA.
-Schools then receive 40% of all the money students raise - money that can be spent on art supplies or other materials related to the arts.40% goes to ISLA's programming and 20% is used to purchase the prizes earned by the students.
+Each year, the profits for the Art-a-thon are split evenly between the participating schools and Isla.
+Schools then receive 40% of all the money students raise -- money that can be spent on art supplies or other materials related to the arts.
+Forty percent goes to Isla's programming, and 20% is used to purchase the prizes earned by the students.